 The Center for International Programs and Services (CIPS) provides Embry-Riddle Aeronautical University in Prescott, Arizona, USA with a proactive, student-centered approach in support of internationalization and diversity in our institution.
-CIPS partners with international admissions and recruiting, while developing and implementing opportunities for all students to participate in programs which enhance international student retention.
+CIPS partners with international admissions and recruiting, while developing and implementing opportunities for all students to participate in programs that enhance international student retention.
 CIPS provides guidance and advising on matters relating to the U.S. legal immigration status of students under federal law.

 CIPS Focus Areas